andymckay/blog/_posts/2022-06-25-stein-valley.md

 <img src="/files/IMG_3377.png" width="400">

 The rest of the hike was pretty straightforward, beautiful forests by a raging river.
-Pictographs carved on rock and lots of camping sites in 28c sunny weather.
+Pictographs carved on rock and lots of camping sites in 28c sunny weather, sounds pretty good to me.

 We camped at Devils Staircase campground, which isn't a staircase and isn't really hard or devilish.